 Skip to main content

-Company culture is the way of life in an organization.
-The term encompasses core values, norms, and behaviors.
-It’s part of what makes your company unique and distinguishes you from others.
+Company culture is the way of life in an organization, encompassing core values, norms, and behaviors.
+It’s your special sauce that makes your company unique and distinguishes you from others.

-Company culture is a key factor in an organization’s success as it determines how strategy gets implemented.
-Culture also affects how an organization interacts with its customers, suppliers, government, and society.
+Culture is a key factor in an organization’s success as it determines how strategy gets implemented.
+It also affects how an organization interacts with its customers, suppliers, government, and society.

 No two organizations are the same, but they do share common characteristics and this includes cultural elements too.

-Here we'll go into the common company culture types and how you can determine yours.
+Here I'll delve into 4 common company culture types and how you can determine yours.

 If you can define your organization's culture, you can adapt and strengthen it.